Code-Institute-Submissions/ExploreNepal/README.md

 - I have taken images and Text description inside the Carousel of information section from [holidify](https://www.holidify.com/pages/facts-about-nepal-2683.html).
 - I was relied on various resources to gather information and images of nepal, those including Pinterest(https://www.pinterest.co.uk/pin/99501472997803445/), [Kids-world-travel-guide.com](https://www.kids-world-travel-guide.com/nepal-facts.html), [Britannica](https://www.britannica.com/place/Nepal/Climate), [Wikipedia](https://en.wikipedia.org/wiki/Nepal) and [Google](https://www.google.com/) were my main source of information and images about nepal.
 - I have also taken some Image and Background video for my landing page from [Unsplash](https://unsplash.com/)
-- Logo that I have used on my Navbar is oficial symbol of Nepal and flag on the landing page is also official flag of Nepal, I have taken both from [Google](https://www.google.com/).
+- Logo and flag that I have used on my landing page is official symbol and flag of Nepal , I have taken both from [Google](https://www.google.com/).